 Le Dragon Castle est un lieu Touristique, mais aussi éducatif et culturel.
 The North Rhine-Westphalia Foundation is responsible for a number of programmes concerning with the cultural life of the region and attempting to sustain and develop the cultural assets of NRW.
 Currently, workshops, lectures, and exhibitions are conducted on regular basis in the castle inviting scholars, students, and enthusiasts of the history.

 Some of these programs are specialized in specific aspects of the castle while others deal with the general history of the Rhine or even place the castle in a global perspective.
-Programs like historical encampments, living history narrated tours, etc., are more innate ways to impart knowledge and captivate the attention of the clients irrespective of their age..
-Thus, it is quite understandable that a castle, which serves as an important educational facility in the school, is valuable as living historical and cultural artifact.
+Programs like historical encampments, living history narrated tours, etc., are more innate ways to impart knowledge and captivate the attention of the clients irrespective of their age.